 Infections are a problem for people with cystic fibrosis because they can cause fever, difficulty breathing, coughing, and excessive inflammation.
 A cycle of recurring infections and inflammation gradually destroys lung tissue.

 Infections take a significant physical and mental toll on people with cystic fibrosis and remain a top concern.
-To make meaningful progress against this complex challenge, the Cystic Fibrosis Foundation has established the Infection Research Initiative to help improve the detection, diagnosis, prevention, and treatment of infections.
+To make meaningful progress against this complex challenge, we have established the Infection Research Initiative to help improve the detection, diagnosis, prevention, and treatment of infections.

 Long-term lung infections are a serious, ongoing threat to the lives of people with CF; therefore, the Foundation funds more research programs focused on infections than any other CF complication.